-Integrated capital is the coordinated use of diverse forms of financial capital and non-financial resources to support enterprises and strategies that address complex social and environmental problems.
+Integrated Capital is the coordinated use of diverse forms of financial and social capital to support enterprises and strategies that address complex social and environmental problems.
 To move capital in this multi-disciplinary manner, conscious investors need professional, values-aligned practitioners equipped with strong skills, tools, and strategies to implement their vision and goals.

-The RSF Integrated Capital Institute is a nine-month program centered around three in-person training intensives, access to one-on-one expert advisors, peer coaching, case studies, webinars, and independent study.
+The RSF Integrated Capital Institute is a nine-month program centered around three in-person training immersions, access to one-on-one expert advisors, peer coaching, case studies, webinars, and independent study.

 Conscious investors and donors are hungry for a new way to engage with their money.
 Realizing there is such a thing as having “more than enough,” wealth holders are following their inner calling for justice and charting a new path aimed at creating long-term resilience for all.